Experiments in Digital Video

 Instructor: Associate Professor Adam W. Brown

-Office Hours: Wednesday 1 pm – 2 pm (room 5) or by appointment
+Office Hours: Wednesday 10-noon (office or the Intermedia Lab, room 5) or by appointment

 Experiments in Digital Video will offer an introduction to core skills and concepts used in digital video production, with an emphasis on art-making, conceptual thinking, and experimentation.
 This course will provide an introduction to the skills and concepts used in digital video production.
 It will include exposure to industry standard equipment, terminology, and digital video production skills in an experimental arts context.
 Basic research areas will include field production and electronic image gathering, documentary, lighting, basic non-linear editing, installation and alternative video content delivery.
 Emphasis will be placed on art-making, conceptual thinking and experimentation and focus on core generative processes of digital film, including preproduction, production, and presentation.